 There are three different aspects of SEO; on-page, off-page, and technical.

-On-page SEO is mainly the content on your page.
+On-page, or on-site SEO, is mainly the content on your page.
 Keywords, titles, headings, meta descriptions are all SEO signals that are on a page of your website.
 Search engines want to make sure the content is relevant to the search term or keyword.
 Relevancy plays a big role in on-page SEO for manufacturing.

-Off-page SEO is everything from other web pages that help a particular page on your site rank.
+Off-page, or off-site SEO, is everything from other web pages that help a particular page on your site rank.
 There are several factors, but the biggest are backlinks or links from other sites to your site.
 It’s crucial to have a good volume and good quality or relevant backlinks to validate your trust and authority.

 Technical SEO is, for the most part, all under the hood of your website.
 It’s making sure your website is developed so that it is crawler friendly, has an SSL certificate, loads fast, etc.